bhatimcom/tracklink/README.md

 # tracklink
-A perfect website tracker to track hits at real time.
+A perfect website tracker to track website hits at real time.